TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lab.md

-## Lab 1.04
-# Magic Genie
+# Lab 1.04 - Magic Genie

-Goals: Use Python to interact with variables and user input.
+**Goals**: Use Python to interact with variables and user input.

 Create a genie program.
-Save the file as magic_genie.py.
+Save the file as `magic_genie.py`.

 1. Have the program introduce itself.
 Then have the program ask for three separate wishes.
 Finally, print all the wishes together. ![magic_genie_output](magic_genie_output.png)